BitEU/FENDER/readme.md

 FENDER is a powerful tool for extracting GPS location data from vehicle telematics binary files.
 It supports multiple vehicle manufacturers and provides an easy-to-use interface for forensic investigators and researchers.

+## Feedback
+Your input helps make FENDER better!
+Please share bugs, feature requests, or suggestions by [creating a GitHub Issue](https://github.com/BitEU/FENDER/issues/new).
+Include details like your OS, file type, test file, and steps to reproduce any issues.

 ## **Table of Contents**

 * [Simple Guide](#simple-guide)